Quasispecies Theory for Evolution of Modularity: The Quasispecies Theory for Dynamics of Modularity

 Modularity changes because the entries in the connection matrix change.
 There are several possible models for how the connection matrix may reorganize.
 We here consider the model in which connections may independently reorganize.
 This model is biologically appropriate when connections between nodes are governed by independent pieces of structure in each node.
 We are not specifically considering ``hub'' nodes that connect to a very large number of other nodes.
 A model of this effect would be hierarchical.
 We are here considering one level of this hierarchy in the present model.
 Thus, we here consider a simple model in which each of these connections has a rate $\mu$ to rewire.
+That is, we define $\mu$ to be the rate at which any given $1$ in the $\Delta$ matrix hops to another random location.
 In a typical biological system there are a finite number of connections per site, even for a large matrix, and so we consider the limit of $C$ finite and $L$ large, i.e.\ a dilute matrix of connections.
 Thus, the entries in the connection matrix each have rate $\mu $ to independently move to a new position in the connection matrix, and collisions between connections do not significantly affect the dynamics in the dilute limit.